aquevadis/bg-koka-admin-esp/README.md

 Like any other CSS plugin; Don't forget to add the `AdminESP.json` from the `gamedata` folder to your server's gamedata folder

 ## Commands
-- `css_esp spec` - `Toggle ESP` - toggle seeing players behind walls while spec(allowed only for flag @css/ban and spectators team)
-- `css_esp dead` - `Toggle ESP` - toggle seeing players behind walls while dead(allowed only if AllowDeadAdminESP is set to true)
+- `css_esp` - `Toggle ESP` - toggle seeing players behind walls while spec/dead(allowed only for flag @css/ban + spec team; if AllowDeadAdminESP is set to true dead admins can also toggle esp)

 ## Configuration (`counterstrikesharp/configs/plugins/AdminESP` and auto-generated)
 - "debug_mode" - `not used`